wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 - If too many connections it handles them rather than rejecting them (confirm this)

+## Interactive Example
+1. Click on `Send Request` to send a request
+2. Play with the `max connections` and `pool size` options to see what happens with new requests
+3. Click like a maniac!

 <iframe width="100%" height="1300" name="iframe" src="pgbouncer_demo.html"></iframe>

 ## When do you need connection Pooling?

 - Many short lived connections, pooling lets you help you reuse them making it faster than starting and closing connections
 - When you need to scale!
-Handling a lot of connections/s
+Handling a lot of connections/s.
+Manage/queue connections rather than drop them.
-- Other use cases?

-## What is PG_BOUNCER
+## What is pgbouncer

 PG bouncer is a lightweight connection pooling service that sits in between your Postgres database and your client and it will manage the connections for you.

-## Setting up PG_BOUNCER locally
+## Setting up locally

 Install using brew